dmcarrington/sh-ui/README.md

 # Satoshi's Hive UI

-Demonstration of a community application built on top of Lightning.
+Demonstration of a Bitcoin community application built on top of Lightning.

 ```